Vernon Smith (bishop)

 Smith caught trench nephritis and spent six months in hospital in England.
 He was, however, fit enough to accompany Winnington-Ingram on a tour of Greece, Salonica, Malta and Rome.
 He ended the War as a chaplain at Aldershot and then took up an appointment as Rector of Hackney.
 From 1925 to 1929 he was Archdeacon of Colombo but returned to London at the behest of Winnington-Ingram to be Suffragan Bishop of Willesden.
-He was consecrated a bishop on the Feast of St James 1929 (25 July), at St Paul's Cathedral by Cosmo Lang, Archbishop of Canterbury.
+He was consecrated a bishop on the Feast of St James 1929 (25 July), at St Paul's Cathedral by Cosmo Gordon Lang, Archbishop of Canterbury.
 Once again, Smith provided admirable support for Winnington-Ingram whose powers were waning and who did not resign until 1939 when he was in his eighties.
 The new Bishop of London was Geoffrey Fisher who proposed Smith for the vacant see at Leicester.
 Although Lang regarded Smith as 'old maidish', he supported Smith's candidature, and Smith was appointed to Leicester in 1940.
 Smith enjoyed a reputation in Leicester as a 'saintly man', 'with a patient pastoral care and administrative wisdom'.
 He retired in 1953.
 He has a commemorative plaque in Leicester Cathedral.